Ani811625/CSI-Assignment2/README.md

-# CSI-Assignment1
+# CSI-Assignment2

-# 💼 Celebal Technologies Internship – Level A SQL Assignment
+# 💼 Celebal Technologies Internship – Level B SQL Assignment

-This repository contains the complete solution to the **Level A SQL Task**, assigned as part of the **Week 1 deliverables** during the **Summer Internship Program at Celebal Technologies**.This repository contains a full SQL-based solution to the **Level B SQL Task**, implemented using the **AdventureWorks2022** sample database provided by Microsoft SQL Server.
+This repository contains the complete solution to the **Level B SQL Task**, assigned as part of the **Week 2 deliverables** during the **Summer Internship Program at Celebal Technologies**.

 ---